jess-morgan/image-slider-demo/README.md

 # react-video-player

-Responsive video player made in React
+A simple responsive video player made in React